 Do know that, adding a whole new position, especially a technology-focused role will cost a decent amount of money.
 Last year, the average salary of an IT specialist was $53,000.
 If you need an IT Manager that cost jumps up to $123,000 a year.
 This does not account for benefits, onboarding, equipment, and more.

 While you likely do not have a cool $123,000 laying around in the budget, this should not deter you from improving the IT department.
 There are a few different ways that you can help fund this new role, including:

-- Re-Think Your Budget.
 Your 2020 budget likely has been upended with everything that is going on.
-Take a step back and see if some funds can be re-allocated to offset some of the costs of adding a whole new position.
+Take a step back and see if some funds you can re-allocate to offset some of the costs of adding a whole new position.

-- Take A Salary Cut.
 As the owner of a business, it is up to you to ensure that business succeeds.
 Sometimes that means putting the business above yourself.
-If you can afford to, consider taking a salary cut to help alleviate some funds that can be used elsewhere within the company.
+Consider taking a salary cut to help alleviate some funds that you can use elsewhere within the company if you can afford to.

 Adding just one new IT expert can help improve your business’s cybersecurity tenfold.

-It would be an understatement to say that cybersecurity has never been more important than in today’s current times.
+It would be an understatement to say that online meeting security has never been more important than in today’s current times.
 Small businesses were already a top target for hackers.
 Now, with such a dramatic shift to remote work, businesses are more susceptible than ever to security breaches.
 Make sure that you are following some of our best tips to ensure that your business’ data remains secure.